kernelzeroday/gpt-3.5-turbo-shell/readme.md

 :warning: **Note**: This program sends shell output back to OpenAI for context.
 Please do not use this in production environments where sensitive data might be exposed.

+## Warnings this software is buggy and not ready for production use
+I wrote this over the weekend and it is not ready for production use.
+I am not responsible for any damage this software may cause.
+Please use at your own risk.
+I am planning multiple refactors and improvements to this software.
+I may not fix issues with this software.
+I may not respond to issues with this software.
+I may not respond to pull requests with this software.
+I will do my best to work on this but I have a full time job and a family.

+## Donate :moneybag:

+BTC: bc1q9cful5qm8z43xwpc5g4693ju3m66fqhvggmzat
+ETH: 0xFA87BdE65c0bFe7302e3b267cEB360105b77D225

 ## Installation :wrench:

 1. Clone this repository.